 What are you known for?
 What does your brand stand for?
 What sets you apart from the competition?

-An authentic brand positioning is more than a tagline or a fancy logo, it is the strategy used to set your business apart from the rest.
-Making up positioning to fit a client’s needs now is all very good but over time those needs change.
-Your authentic brand positioning should sit exactly where the needs of your consumer, the gap from your competition and your authentic brand and what it values overlap.
+An authentic brand positioning is more than a tagline or a fancy logo and it is the strategy used to set your business apart from the rest.
+Making up the positioning to fit a client’s needs now is all very good, but over time those needs change.
+Your authentic brand positioning should sit exactly where your consumer’s needs, the gap between your competition and your authentic brand, and its values overlap.

 “Positioning a brand is an act of designing the company’s offering and image to occupy a distinct place in the mind of the target market.” – Philip Kotler

-Businesses have created positioning statements in order to shape the way their associated product or service is perceived.
+Businesses have created positioning statements to shape the way their associated product or service is perceived.

-This Purpose & Beliefs Page from Target is just one example of how a company can write and display their brand positioning statement.
+This Purpose & Beliefs Page from Target is just one example of how a company can write and display its brand positioning statement.